miki-reynolds/miki-reynolds/README.md

 	A learn-it-all trilingual dev with a passion for languages and a deep interest in building applications that enhance communication, be it with humans or computers.
 </h3>

-#### As a software engineer and entrepreneur, my ultimate career goal is to build meaningful applications that make a positive difference in people's lives.
-This passion began when I witnessed the challenges that patients faced in managing their medications and checking for side effects.
-To help them overcome these challenges, I developed an application called BearPill Diary, which improved health record management by 80%.
-My education in both computer science and business administration has provided me with a strong foundation in technical and business knowledge, and I am confident that I have the skills and drive to succeed in these fields.
+#### As a software engineer and entrepreneur, my ultimate career aspiration is to build meaningful applications that make a positive difference in my and others' lives.
-#### In addition to my academic pursuits, I have also been involved in various extracurricular activities such as AnitaB, Rewriting the Code, and the Society of Women Engineers.
-These organizations have provided me with opportunities to network with other like-minded individuals, attend conferences and workshops, and develop my leadership skills.
 #### With my trilingual background in English, Vietnamese and Japanese, as well as my passion for innovation, I strive to explore the intersection of machine learning and artificial intelligence to develop applications that empower individuals and bridge cultural gaps.
-Ultimately, I aspire to build software that positively impacts society and brings people closer together.

-- 👇🏻 You can find my projects below.
-- 👩🏻‍💻 Currently working on an Android application.
+- 👩🏻‍💻 Currently working on an Android and Full Stack Web applications.
-- 🌱 Currently learning Kotlin and Android Development.
+- 🌱 Currently learning more about C and Operating Systems.
 - 👯 Looking to collaborate on open source projects.
-- ❓ Ask me about ... anything.
 - 👩‍🦰 Pronouns: She/Her/Hers
 - 🐻‍❄️ Fun fact: A dog-and-cat mom, a manga-and-anime fan, a sweet-tooth girl and overall, a cuteness lover @(・●・)@